 Before examining the twin doctrines of the fundamental reality of existence and its modulated but singular character at the heart of his metaphysics, it is worth mentioning some of the preliminary positions that he holds on the nature of existence:

-Existence is a concept that is innately and immediately grasped in the mind; it requires neither definition (ta‘rif) nor description (rasm) of any sort (Mulla Sadra 2001-5, I: 45-6).
+Existence is a concept that is innately and immediately grasped in the mind; it requires neither definition (ta‘rif) nor description (rasm) of any sort (Mulla Sadra 2001–5, I: 45–6).
+Existence is a simple concept that does not have analytically distinct part and hence is not amenable to definition.
 There was a consensus on this doctrine stemming back at least to Avicenna as it arose out of an Aristotelian conception of essence and the nature of definition.
 One defines and knows things through their essences but existence has no essence that is singular across its different referents and manifestations.
-Similarly Mulla Sadra has an extended argument on why existence is not the ultimate genus or class of things (within the context of Porphyry's five predicables, Mulla Sadra 2001-5, IV: 424ff).
-Nor is existence a type of a universal to which individual particulars in reality are attached (Mulla Sadra 2001-5, I: 140).
+Similarly Mulla Sadra has an extended argument on why existence is not the ultimate genus or class of things (within the context of Porphyry’s five predicables, Mulla Sadra 2001–5, IV: 424ff).
+Nor is existence a type of a universal to which individual particulars in reality are attached (Mulla Sadra 2001–5, I: 140).
+He refutes these positions precisely because they were broached by thinkers prior to him who denied any reality corresponding to the concept of existence.

 It is a term predicated homonymously (mahmul mushtarak) of its referents.
 Many things exist that are qualitatively and quantitatively distinct but all carry the term ‘existence’ (Mulla Sadra 2001–5, I: 40).
 Of course, the real question is whether existence is merely homonymous in the way in which ‘pole’ is.
 Existence constitutes a special case of homonymy that he calls tashkik, a term already used by Avicenna to render the tertium quid of the ancients.
 He argues that the key properties of tashkik are difference between existents ‘by precedence and priority’ (al-awlawiyya wa-l-awwaliyya), and ‘by being more prior and more intense’ (al-aqdamiyya wa-l-ashaddiyya) (Mulla Sadra 2001–5, I: 42–3).
 This is posed directly in response to Avicenna’s denial that substances can be more intense or that they can be distinguished by a non-accidental property that they possess.
 It is, therefore, in this sense that existence is both the source of commonality and of distinction between existing things because unlike the Peripatetic tradition, he is insistent that existence is the principle of individuation (tashakhkhus) of a thing other than its essence.

-Existence is a real predicate for Mulla Sadra since it is a property of an essence that is found in extra-mental reality (Mulla Sadra 2001-5, I: 47-52).
+Existence is a real predicate for Mulla Sadra since it is a property of an essence that is found in extra-mental reality (Mulla Sadra 2001–5, I: 47–52).
 It is a real (and not merely a logical or grammatical) predicate because ‘x exists’ is true for Mulla Sadra if and only if ‘x’ refers.
-Similarly, if existence were not a predicate, we could not speak meaningfully of quiddities that have no direct reference in reality (Mulla Sadra 2001-5, II: 5).
+Similarly, if existence were not a predicate, we could not speak meaningfully of essences that have no direct reference in reality (Mulla Sadra 2001–5, II: 5).
 Existence must be a predicate, or else when we say ‘black exists’, we would be saying ‘black is black’ which is a basic tautology.
 But given the Avicennan consensus of the superadded nature of existence over essence (ziyadat al-wujud ‘ala l-mahiyya) and their distinction, this is not the case.
 For Mulla Sadra, existential propositions are not analytic.
 He argues that existence is not an analytic part of essence.
 If in the proposition ‘man exists’ we took ‘man’ and ‘exists’ to be synonyms, then it would be equivalent to stating that ‘man is man’, a tautology that does not benefit us.
 In ‘man exists’, ‘man’ refers to a universal ‘humanity’.
-But ‘exists’ does have reference contrary to those who deny reference to existence, taking it as a purely mental concept.
+But ‘exists’ does have reference contrary to those who deny reference to existence, taking it to be a purely mental concept.
 The referent in the predication of the proposition ‘Zayd exists’ is the very ipseity (huwiyya) of Zayd, that is his being (wujud).
 Therefore, existence is not an empty term but has referents in extra-mental reality, that is, it is both a concept and a reality (haqiqa ‘ayniyya).
+According to Mulla Sadra, many of the puzzles and even mistakes in metaphysics can be avoided as long as one keeps to the distinction between existence as a concept and as a reality.

 For Mulla Sadra, existence is ontologically prior, a unified reality graded in degrees of intensity and an elusive reality that cannot be fully grasped.
 Any attempt to conceptualise existence falsifies it through reification that determines an essence grasped in the mind (Mulla Sadra 1964: 6).
 A reified, fixed and immutable concept cannot capture the nature of existence, which is dynamic and in flux.
 Ultimately, essences are privative and, citing Ibn al-‘Arabi, they ‘have never smelt the fragrance of being’.
 They are merely posited in the mind as modes of making sense and of determining reality as ‘beings of reason’.
 Unpacking this metaphysical package, one can discern three distinct doctrines of existence that draw upon his intellectual influences, which include Avicennan philosophy, the intuitive philosophy of the ishraqi school associated with Suhrawardi, and the Sufi metaphysics of being of Ibn al-‘Arabi.